 MSHO is committed to furthering the advancement of cancer care by supporting the many organizations that provide cancer clinical trials to Michigan's cancer patients.

-With clinical trials being performed in Michigan at academic medical centers and NCI Community Clinical Oncology Programs (CCOPs), cancer patients of Michigan should be able to consider a cancer clinical trial as a potential treatment option for their disease.
+With clinical trials being performed in Michigan at our four prestigious academic medical centers and six successful NCI Community Clinical Oncology Programs (CCOPs), cancer patients of Michigan should be able to consider a cancer clinical trial as a potential treatment option for their disease.

 The Society has a long history of involvement in efforts to further Cancer Clinical Trial participation.
 MSHO was a co-convener of Michigan Cancer Consortium Clinical Trials Action Plan to double enrollment in Michigan Cancer Clinical Trials .